omidrahimi1375/rhf-mui-form/README.md

   `RHFAutoComplete` is a reusable autocomplete component integrated with React Hook Form.

   - Supports single or multiple option selections based on the `Autocomplete` component.
-  - Handles various input props such as `inputDir`, dropdown height, and form validation.
-  - Uses `useMemo` to optimize the rendering of option values in the dropdown.

   ```tsx
   <RHFAutoComplete